 4.The disorders arising from prolonged abuse of drugs, fall under the scope of homeopathy. i.e. Iatrogenic diseases.

 5. The disorders arising from the bacterial causes, or pathogenic microorganisms, producing their effects through their toxins, or alkaloids, homeopathy has much more to offer.
 For example, the triumphant success of pioneers in treating the cases like cholera, yellow fever, typhus, and typhoid fever, malarial fever, diphtheria, tuberculosis, and pneumonia, etc are the proof for the above statement.
 Effective control of epidemic Encephalitis that broke out in the state of Andhra Pradesh with the use of Belladonna, Calcarea carb, and Tuberculinum (B.C.T) by the south Indian homeopaths is one of the best examples.

 Stuart Close explains Dake’s postulates in his “Genius of homeopathy”, which gives a clear-cut picture of the limitations of homeopathy.
 The postulates and their following explanation will make the concept clear.

-- Homeopathy relates primarily to no affections of health, where the exciting and maintaining cause of disease is constantly present and operative.
+- Homeopathy relates primarily to no affections of health, where the exciting and maintaining cause of the disease is constantly present and operative.

-- Homeopathy relates primarily to no affections of health which will of themselves cease after the removal of exciting cause or hygienic measures.
+- Homeopathy relates primarily to no affections of health which will of themselves cease after the removal of the exciting cause or hygienic measures.